skip

 Skips generating setters for the member.
 This hides the member from the generated builder API, so the caller can't set its value.

-The value for the member will be computed based on the form of the attribute:
+The value for the member will be computed inside of the finishing function.

 Form | How value for the member is computed |